Court leet: Role

-The jury and officers
+Jury and officers

 Attendance at the court leet was often compulsory for those under its jurisdiction, with fines being meted out for non-attendance.
 The ability of the court to levy a fine was always subject to limitations, but the limits were never updated to account for inflation over the centuries; for those courts leet that still exist, the fine has effectively become merely nominal – 2p for example in the case of Laxton.

 Courts leet generally had a jury formed from the freehold tenants, as bondsmen could not give an oath (jury means persons having taken an oath).
 The jury's role was similar to that of the doomsmen of the Anglo-Saxons and included electing the officers (other than the Steward who was appointed by the lord), bringing matters to the attention of the court and deciding on them.

 The officers of courts leet could include some or all of the following: